-In addition to tuition, health sciences students will have expenses related to the listed requirements, books, and associated supplies.
-Approximated costs are discussed in information sessions and program orientation.
+In addition to tuition, health sciences students will have expenses related to the listed requirements,

 Additional DA program information including policies on application, readmission, transfer students, and advanced standing are available on the DA webpage or by contacting the program director.
 The curriculum plan and policies of the DA program are subject to change.
 Written notice will be given to students enrolled in the program prior to implementation.